 iv) The street was a place for doing everything to the boys.
 But, for the girls, the street was simply a place to get straight home.

 Q4.
 Do you think that discriminations are present in our modern society among the male and female?

 Ans: Yes, because- In most societies, including our own, the roles men and women play or the work they do, are not valued equally.
 Men and women do not have the same status.

 Across the world, the main responsibility for housework and care-giving tasks, like looking after the family, especially children, the elderly and sick members, lies with women.

 Yet, as we have seen, the work that women do within the home is not recognised as work.
 It is also assumed that this is something that comes naturally to women.
 It, therefore, does not have to be paid for.
 And society devalues devalues this work.

-Question.
+Q5.
 What problems were faced by Melani as house hold worker?
-(Growing up Boys and Girls)

 i) She was doing work from 5am in the morning to till night.